Did you take advantage of the online classes boom during the pandemic?

-Thanks to the events of 2020, there’s now a vast range of online learning platforms and classes awaiting your convenience.
-You can now learn creative and culinary skills, upskill for your career, do one-off university courses, and even earn degrees at your leisure and from the comfort of your home.
+Thanks to the events of 2020, there’s now a vast range of online learning platforms and classes.
+You can learn creative and culinary skills, upskill for your career, do one-off university courses, and even earn degrees at your leisure and from the comfort of your home.

 Here’s a comprehensive list of the best online learning options out there and their advantages, so you know where to find the class for you.

 - Skillshare courses are great for upskilling in a creative career or exploring an artistic interest.

 Subject areas: there are thousands of classes on illustration, journalism, design, animation, lifestyle, photography, business, film, podcasting, writing, and building a creative business.

 Format: Each course is a series of short videos.
 Classes are 30-40 minutes long on average.
 There are assigned homework activities and exercises based on what you learn in the class.

 Teachers: Course creators are experts and industry professionals.

 - Masterclass is a dream come true.
 Imagine learning writing from Margaret Atwood, cooking from Gordon Ramsey, gardening from Ron Finley.
 These names and more teach Masterclass courses.

 Subject areas: Masterclass has over 100 courses on arts and entertainment, home and lifestyle, business, writing, food, music, design and style, sports and gaming, wellness, community and government, science and tech.